-- Sing in an ensemble every semester during which you take studio lessons. - Complete at least four semesters of University Singers or Humboldt Chorale - Complete at least one semester of Madrigals or Mad River Transit - Complete at least one semester of Opera Workshop - Complete a minimum of 8 semesters of Ensemble participation
+- Sing in an ensemble every semester during which you take studio lessons. - Complete at least three semesters of University Singers or Humboldt Chorale - Complete at least one semester of Madrigals or Mad River Transit - Complete at least one semester of Opera Workshop - Complete at least one semester of Mariachi de Humboldt or an additional (4th) semester of University Singers or Humboldt Chorale - Complete a minimum of 8 semesters of Ensemble participation

-- Sing in an ensemble every semester during which you take studio lessons. - Complete at least five semesters of University Singers or Humboldt Chorale - Complete at least two semesters of Madrigals or Mad River Transit - Complete at least two semesters of Opera Workshop - Complete a minimum of 12 Ensemble courses
+- Sing in an ensemble every semester during which you take studio lessons. - Complete at least four semesters of University Singers or Humboldt Chorale - Complete at least two semesters of Madrigals or Mad River Transit - Complete at least two semesters of Opera Workshop - Complete at least one semester of Mariachi de Humboldt or an additional (5th) semester of University Singers or Humboldt Chorale - Complete a minimum of 12 Ensemble courses.

-• As much Opera Workshop as possible
+• As much Opera Workshop and Mariachi de Humboldt as possible

-- Complete at least four semesters of University Singers or Humboldt Chorale - Complete at least one semester of Mad River Transit - Complete at least one semester of Opera Workshop - Complete at least two semesters of Intermediate Orchestra (on a "Families" instrument), Humboldt Symphony, or Wind Ensemble - Complete a total of 8 semesters of Ensemble participation
+- Complete at least three semesters of University Singers or Humboldt Chorale - Complete at least one semester of Mad River Transit - Complete at least one semester of Opera Workshop - Complete at least one semester of Mariachi de Humboldt, Madrigals or an additional (4th) semester of University Singers or Humboldt Chorale - Complete at least two semesters of Intermediate Orchestra (on a Techniques Class instrument), Humboldt Symphony, or Symphonic Band - Complete a total of 8 semesters of Ensemble participation